Is Climate Change Causing More Hurricanes?

-With the arrival of Hurricane Irma, the US is about to experience something unprecedented: Two major hurricanes, Category 4 or higher, hitting the country back to back.
+With the arrival of Hurricane Irma, the U.S. is about to experience something unprecedented: Two major hurricanes, Category 4 or higher, hitting the country back to back.
 Irma is bigger than the state of Ohio, and Harvey dropped as much rain on Houston in a few days as the city typically sees in a year.
 So why is this happening?
 Is climate change involved?
 Are Harvey and Irma the forebearers of our grim future?

 First, we need to understand how hurricanes work.
 Think of a hurricane like an engine, powered by warm ocean water.
 A standard thunderstorm comes in, the “sparkplug” if you will, and begins drawing up the warm water, which in turn rises until it rises to a point cold enough that it condenses into rain and falls.
 If the conditions are right, namely the atmosphere allows water to rise easily, the winds are generally blowing in just one direction, and this storm forms over the right part of the ocean where the warm water isn’t swept away quickly, it will simply keep growing, forming a vortex as it’s steadily pushed along by the wind.
 A hurricane stalls out when the water cools enough that it won’t rise easily, or when it hits land.